 You’ll be astonished at how many advantages this has.
 It encourages diversity and inclusiveness, which boosts your client’s workplace branding tremendously.

-Last but not the least, be practical and limit your criteria to only must-have talents.
+Last but not least, be practical and limit your criteria to only must-have talents.

-Recruiters are frequently taken aback by new talents and lose sight of their primary requirements.
+Recruiters are frequently taken aback by new talent and lose sight of their primary requirements.

 This might result in already-good-enough applicants slipping through your fingers just because you’re seeking “additional skills.”